 Defying all expectations, the housing market was hot throughout mid-to-late 2020.
 After the shock of the initial COVID-19 outbreak and subsequent lockdowns subsided, the housing market adapted surprisingly well.
-Professionals in the industry moved to digital methods to continue selling homes, rates plunged as the Fed pumped money into mortgage-backed-securities, and we all seemingly became loathsome of our own four walls.
+Professionals in the industry moved to digital methods to continue selling homes, rates plunged as the Fed pumped money into mortgage-backed securities, and we all seemingly became loathsome of our own four walls.
 All of these factors combined to create a seller’s market, where houses were in high demand and supply was low.

 As of mid-year 2021, it has remained largely a seller’s market.
 And although July showed an increase in supply, prices are predicted to remain high as demand continues to outpace the supply.
-In July, prices were up 17.8% year-over-year, but did indicate a slight decrease from the previous month of June.
+In July, prices were up 17.8% year-over-year but did indicate a slight decrease from the previous month of June.
 This decrease from June pricing is due in large part to the 2% increase in supply from one month to the next.
 Even this very slight housing supply increase is easing pressure on buyers and creating a less competitive market than buyers have faced over the past year.
-Sale growth, however, is primarily being seen in the higher-end markets, as inventory for starter-homes is still limited.
+Sale growth, however, is primarily being seen in the higher-end markets, as inventory for starter homes is still limited.

 Likewise, despite buyers finally seeing some relief in the form of an increase in homes available for purchase, the market is still far from balanced.
-As of July 2021, only a 2.6-month supply of homes were available.
+As of July 2021, only a 2.6-month supply of homes was available.
 In comparison, a 6-month supply indicates a balanced market.

 Loan Origination Landscape.

-In January, the Federal Housing Finance Agency (FHFA) released new limits on the GSEs Freddie Mac and Fannie Mae, restricting the GSEs ability to purchase second-home, investor property, and other “high-risk” loans.
-These caps caused industry concern that the new limits would unnecessarily disrupt the market and create instability, since about half of all mortgage loans are federally-backed.
+In January, the Federal Housing Finance Agency (FHFA) released new limits on the GSEs Freddie Mac and Fannie Mae, restricting the GSE’s ability to purchase second-home, investor property, and other “high-risk” loans.
+These caps caused industry concern that the new limits would unnecessarily disrupt the market and create instability since about half of all mortgage loans are federally-backed.

 Fortunately, a renewed interest in mortgage bonds from private financial institutions is making it easier to unload these types of loans, despite the GSE caps.
 This growth in the private-label mortgage market—where private financial firms pool home loans to sell as mortgage bonds—is actually due at least in part to the GSE caps of earlier this year.
-These caps created a gap in the market for selling loans on second-homes, investor properties, and those made by self-employed borrowers.
+These caps created a gap in the market for selling loans on second homes, investor properties, and those made by self-employed borrowers.
 A gap that private financial institutions are ready and willing to fill thanks to market growth and the higher yields mortgage bonds offer compared to government-backed securities.
 Although the private market accounted for only 4% of all mortgage bonds last quarter, that is still the largest percentage we have seen since the pandemic began, and it is nearing the largest market share since the financial crisis of 2008.